 For at least thirty years, however, the international community has been attempting to formulate policies which would permit a full scale attack on what is a complex problem: how to permit the world to develop, yet to protect its environment, and at the same time to improve the quality of life of its population.
-The emphases to date, however, have been on programmes directed towards achieving economic growth, rather than towards the improvement of the quality of life of people.
-To allow people the development they need and to respect the environment requires an holistic approach, yet one which is also focused.
+The emphases to date, however, have been on programmes directed towards achieving economic growth, rather than towards the improvement of human resources.
+Central to this is the population, for it is simply the people.
+To allow the people the development they need and to respect the environment requires an holistic approach, yet one which is also focused.

 These attempts have been made more difficult because they have been introduced at a time when the world has grown from 3 billion to 5.5 billion; a further 3 billion will have to be cared for, as we try to make room for another human world.
-It should be remembered, however, that proportionately the growth of the world's population will come more and more from the huge generations already born and living among us.
-The distribution of these cohorts is far from even.
-In 1990, with less than a quarter of the world's population the North was the home of almost half the globe's elderly.
-Against that four fifths of the world's children were in the South.
+It should be remembered, however, that inerdasingly the growth of the world's population will come | more not from new babies, but from huge generations already born and living among us.

+Cohombs The distribution of these huge generations is far from even.
+Forty per cent of the world's elderly live in the North; while 80 per cent of its children live in the South.

-These constitute an interlinked series of problems which are central to this conference.
+These, then, are the interlinked series of problems which are central to this conference.
 To address them in a focused way, we must review three issues:

-- The urgent questions of population and quality of life to which we must seek solutions.
+The urgent questions of population and quality of life for which we must seek and the logic of present approaches.

-- The scope and coherence of the policies which may provide these solutions.

-- The structural and ethical questions surrounding the immediate issues we are dealing with here.
+2- The policies which may provide these solutions.
+3- The broader philosophical questions, surrounding the immediate issues we are dealing with here.
+Most notable among these are the ethics we apply to development

-The Urgent Questions of Population Balances
+1. The Urgent Questions of Population Balance

-This conference has most appropriately emphasized the urgent issue of population growth.
+This conference has most appropriately emphasised the urgent issue of population growth.
 In its draft plan, it has also provided a detailed set of strategies with which to address these questions, which very much relate to quality of life.

-This emphasis on population growth may, however, have masked other population changes which could well be equally - if not more - important for quality of life in the longer run.
+This emphasis on population growth may, however, have masked other population changes which could well be equally, if not more, important, for quality of life in the longer run.
 In particular, radical changes in population composition are now becoming evident, and are impinging seriously on the quality of people's lives.

-Some of the changes in composition have been produced, among other things, artificially by the misapplication of new technologies.
+Some of the changes in composition have been produced artificially by the misapplication of new technologies.
 In some countries the sex ratio at birth has been grossly distorted by such means, a state of affairs this conference must deplore.

-There are other changes that are due to more natural processes, most notably the fact that women out-survive men.
-There is a need, of course, to ensure that women maintain and improve their levels of survival, but at the same time we must attempt to decrease the sex imbalances at older ages by improving male survival.
+There are other compositional changes that are due to more natural processes, most notably the fact that women out-survive men.
+There is a need, of course, to ensure that women maintain and improve their levels of survivorship, but at the same time we must attempt to decrease the sex imbalances at older ages by improving male survivorship.